MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 Using [composite models](/power-bi/transform-model/desktop-composite-models) you can set up a report with multiple data connections.

-You can use the composite models functionality to connect a Fabric semantic model to an external semantic models such as Azure Analysis Services.
+You can use the composite models functionality to connect a Fabric semantic model to an external semantic model such as Azure Analysis Services.
 For more information, see [Using DirectQuery for Fabric semantic models and Azure Analysis Services](/power-bi/connect-data/desktop-directquery-datasets-azure-analysis-services).

 In a deployment pipeline, you can use composite models to connect a semantic model to another Fabric semantic model external to the pipeline.